PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 ### wait

-The `wait` method pauses execution until the specified fact has the desired value, or a timeout occurs.
-The `wait` syntax looks like:
+The `wait` method pauses [execution][multi-phase-execution] until the specified fact has the desired value, or a timeout occurs.

 ```python
 wait(